Tannhäuser (opera): Act 3

 Having completed his tale, Tannhäuser calls out to Venus to take him back, "Zu dir, Frau Venus, kehr ich wieder" (To you, Lady Venus, I return).
 The two men struggle as a faint image of dancing becomes apparent.
 As Tannhäuser repeatedly calls on Venus, she suddenly appears and welcomes him back, "Willkommen, ungetreuer Mann!"
 (Welcome, faithless man!).
 As Venus continues to beckon, "Zu mir!
 Zu mir!"
-(To me!, To me!), in desperation, Wolfram suddenly remembers there is one word that can change Tannhäuser's heart, and exclaims "Elisabeth!"
+(To me!
+To me!), in desperation, Wolfram suddenly remembers there is one word that can change Tannhäuser's heart and exclaims "Elisabeth!"
 Tannhäuser, as if frozen in time, repeats the name.
 As he does so, torches are seen, and a funeral hymn is heard approaching, "Der Seele Heil, die nun entflohn" (Hail, the soul that now is flown).
 Wolfram realises it must be Elisabeth's body that is being borne, and that in her death lies Tannhäuser's redemption, "Heinrich, du bist erlöst!"
 (Heinrich, you are saved).
 Venus cries out, "Weh!
-Mir verloren" (Alas!
+Mir verloren" (Woe!
 Lost to me!) and vanishes with her kingdom.
 As dawn breaks the procession appears bearing Elisabeth's body on a bier.
-Wolfram beckons to them to set it down, and as Tannhäuser bends over the body uttering, "Heilige Elisabeth, bitte für mich!"
-(Holy Elisabeth!, pray for me!) he dies.
+Wolfram beckons to them to set it down, and as Tannhäuser bends over the body uttering, "Heilige Elisabeth, bete für mich!"
+(Holy Elisabeth, pray for me!) he dies.
 As the growing light bathes the scene the younger pilgrims arrive bearing the pope's staff sprouting new leaves, and proclaiming a miracle, "Heil!
 Heil!
 Der Gnade Wunder Heil!"
 (Hail!, Hail!
 To this miracle of grace, Hail!).
-All then sing "Der Gnade Heil ist dem Büsser beschieden, er geht nun ein in der Seligen Frieden!"
+All then sing "Der Gnade Heil ist dem Büßer beschieden, er geht nun ein in der Seligen Frieden!"
 (The Holy Grace of God is to the penitent given, who now enters into the joy of Heaven!).